Interview by J. Fiona Ragheb

 Like I said, I'm naturally anal-retentive, but it was definite motivation to make work that was the antithesis of what I was seeing.

 JFR: So in your solo practice as an artist, do you work exclusively in the realm of painting and works on paper?

 ALM: No, I've done sculpture.
 I don't think I've ever made a video piece on my own.
 I've never done an installation on my own.
 So yeah, I guess it would be painting, drawing, and some sculpture here and there.

-JFR: Following up on the question of what it's like to work in Detroit, I'm curious, you were in a show at Reyes Projects that just closed, that's all Detroit artists.
+JFR: Following up on the question about the influence of Detroit in your work, you were in a show at Reyes Projects that just closed, that was all Detroit artists.
 I know you've been in other shows like that, for instance at the Mattress Factory.
 What is it like for you to be in shows that are defined just by the fact that you are practicing here?

 ALM: I really don't think about it.
 I don't love being in a Detroit show, but it's just like with music.
 You get put into a genre, and people need it, there's so much information out there if you don't start categorizing, I mean where would you start?
 So, for me it's a necessary evil.
 I mean, I hate genres, but it's just what happens.

 JFR: You mentioned Mike Kelley, and also Peter Halley.
-I think it's interesting you also mentioned David Lynch because it speaks to the ... the word's escaping me ... the multiplicity of your practice for lack of a better term.
+I think it's interesting you also mentioned David Lynch because it speaks to the multiplicity of your practice for lack of a better term.
 Are there other artists that you look to, or is there a way in which you position yourself in relationship to the history of contemporary art, or contemporary art practices?
 Or how do you see your work relating to the trajectory of contemporary art?